Georges034302/scb-akkodis-course/session7/aws_azure/aws-azure-migrate.md

      taskkill /IM rdpclip.exe /F; Start-Process rdpclip.exe
      ```

-### 5.3) Configure Accessto AWS EC2 in the Appliance & Start Discovery
+### 5.3) Configure Access to AWS EC2 in the Appliance & Start Discovery

-1. In the Configuration Manager, select **Add Credentials**:
+1. In the Configuration Manager, select **Add credentials**:
-   - Select the type of EC2 you want to migrate
+   - Choose the type of EC2 you want to migrate.
-   - Select the type of authentication on the EC2 (e.g. SSH, password)
+   - Choose the authentication type for the EC2 (e.g., SSH key, password).
 2. In the Configuration Manager, select **Add discovery source**:
-   - Select the EC2 type
+   - Select the EC2 type.
-   - select the name associated with correc credentials from previous step
+   - Select the name associated with the correct credentials from the previous step.
-   - EC2 must be running --> copy and paste the public IP of the EC2
+   - Ensure the EC2 instance is **running** → copy and paste the **public IP** of the EC2.
-3. Start Discovery
+3. **Start Discovery**.

-**Expected:** Within ~15–30 minutes,Discovery has been successfully initiated.
+**Expected:** Within ~15–30 minutes, discovery starts and data appears in the portal.
 Go to the Azure portal to review the discovered inventory.

 ---